School of Architecture

-It takes 5 years of study and 3+ years of professional experience before you can register to be an architect.
+It takes five years of study and three-plus years of professional experience before you can register to be an architect.

-You need a 3-year Bachelor of Architectural Studies (or equivalent) and a 2-year Master of Architecture (Professional) to meet the study component of registration with NZRAB.
+You need a three-year Bachelor of Architectural Studies (or equivalent) and a two-year Master of Architecture (Professional) to meet the study component of registration with NZRAB.

 You’ll also have the opportunity to select a wide range of elective courses and do 480 hours of work experience giving you valuable industry insights and experience.